Uveitis in horses: causes, symptoms, and treatments

 - severe pain, with the eye closed, avoiding light

-- a generally clear flow
+- generally clear discharge

 - miosis (constricted pupil forming a horizontal slit)

-- a change in iris color
+- a change in the color of the iris

 - swollen eyelids

-1. Medication, surgery and long-term management
+1. Medication, surgery, and long-term management

 Pauline Cantet, equine veterinarian.

-What size should I choose for my equidiva mask/cap?
+What size should I choose for my Equidiva mask/hat?

-All measurements are approximate and for guidance only.
+All measurements are approximate and are provided for informational purposes only.

-Using a tape measure (or string, which you can measure later), go around your horse's head as shown in the photo:
+Using a tape measure (or a piece of string that you will measure afterwards), measure around your horse's head as shown in the photo:

 Mask size Head circumference